Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_branding.md

 1. Click the question mark icon to select an icon from the drop down menu to use for the help item image.
 2. Type a label for the menu item.
 3. Type a link to the menu item.
-4. Use the up and down arrow keys to arrange the menu items.
+4. Click the up or down arrow keys to move the menu item's position.
 5. Click the delete icon to remove a menu item.
 6. Click **Clear all items** to start with a blank configuration. *No Menu Configured* is displayed.